 Why racers love the system:

-When participants slide into the start with the NASTAR RF card in their pocket, they are automatically loaded into the timing software.
+Allows racers to safely slide into the start with the NASTAR RF card in their pocket, they are automatically loaded into the timing software.
 Plus the RF scan is associated with each racer’s NASTAR record, so results are always connected to participants’ online accounts.

 Why race staff love the system: